"Together we can do so much!"

 Though PATH Intl. began with a focus on horseback riding as a form of physical and mental therapy, the organization and its dedicated members have since developed a multitude of different equine-related activities for therapeutic purposes, collectively known as equine-assisted activities and therapies.
 Besides horseback riding, the organization includes work in therapeutic carriage driving, interactive vaulting, equine assisted learning, hippotherapy, and equine facilitated psychotherapy.
 The PATH Intl.
 Equine Services for Heroes®, uses a variety of disciplines specifically to help war veterans and military personnel.
 In addition, many PATH Intl. volunteer-driven committees are working on identifying and refining even more disciplines and activities that might be put to use in the world of Equine Assisted Activities and Therapies.

-Many of the staff works with PATH International in providing articles for their Strides Magazine, presents educational sessions at the state and national conferences, and served on the Equine Welfare Committee, the Programs and Oversite Committee, and the Inclusion and Diversity workgroup.
+Many of the staff works with PATH International in providing articles for their Strides Magazine, presents educational sessions at the state and national conferences, and have served on the Equine Welfare Committee, the Programs and Oversite Committee, and the Inclusion and Diversity workgroup.

 The Federation of Horses in Education and Therapy International AISBL